 The trail passes through the Big Island Wildlife Area, and the entire trail will have a delightful mix of shade and open areas.

 From Marion Tallgrass Trail webpage

-Restroom, portable toilet, at Decliff Road trailhead.
+Restrooms, portable toilets, at Holland Road trailhead and at Decliff Road trailhead.